 The Human Genome

 Although scientists believe that there are 20-25 thousand human genes, they estimate that there are three billion pairs of genes in the human genome, according to an article on the National Human Genome Research Institute website (https://www.genome.gov/human-genome-project/Completion-FAQ).
 That article states,

 A genome is an organism’s complete set of deoxyribonucleic acid (DNA), a chemical compound that contains the genetic instructions needed to develop and direct the activities of every organism.
 DNA molecules are made of two twisting, paired strands.

 The human genome contains approximately 3 billion of these base pairs, which reside in the 23 pairs of chromosomes within the nucleus of all our cells.
 Each chromosome contains hundreds to thousands of genes, which carry the instructions for making proteins.

 So, what is the probability that these three billion pairs of genes could come together by pure chance to form a human being?
-Presumably, the odds against such an occurrence would be so astronomical as to make it virtually impossible.
+The odds against such an occurrence would be so astronomical as to make it virtually impossible.
 And, if chance can be ruled out, then a Creator (i.e., God) is the only logical explanation as to how human beings came into existence.